docker/genai-stack/readme.md

 **Linux**
-No need to install Ollama manually, it will run in a container as part of the stack when running with the Linux profile: run `docker compose up --profile linux`.
+No need to install Ollama manually, it will run in a container as part of the stack when running with the Linux profile: run `docker compose --profile linux up`.

+Be sure to change the OLLAMA_BASE_URL in the `.env` file to `http://llm:11434` as `host.docker.internal` is not yet available in Linux.

 **Windows**
 Not supported by Ollama, so Windows users need to generate a OpenAI API key and configure the stack to use `gpt-3.5` or `gpt-4` in the `.env` file.